ekamperi/ekamperi.github.io/_posts/2020-21-06-perturbation-theory.md

 \end{align*}
 $$

 In the left hand side we have a polynomial of $$\epsilon$$ and in the right hand size we also have a polynomial of $$\epsilon$$ where all of its coefficients are zero, except for the constant term which is equal to 1.
-By invoking the uniqueness of the power series expansion, we require that the terms
+By invoking the uniqueness of the power series expansion, we require that the terms of the same order are equal one by one:

 $$
 \begin{align*}